 Shaping the Dough

 Once the dough has risen overnight, pull it out the next morning and cut the dough into 24 pieces.
 Yes this makes a lot of kolache.
 Yes, it is worth it!
-The kolaches will freeze or they are perfect to share with loved ones or neighbors.
+The kolaches freeze well or they are perfect to share with loved ones or neighbors.
 Once you have your 24 pieces of dough, decide which you will make into kolache and which you will make into klobasnek.
 I usually split them into 8 klobasnek, 8 jam filled kolache and 8 cinnamon maple filled kolache.
 The recipes for the filling below reflect that.
-The processes for shaping kolache and klobasnek is different as outlined below:
+The processes for shaping kolache and klobasnek are different as outlined below.

 How to Shape and Fill Bakery-Style Kolache

 Roll the kolache into a ball and set them on a parchment-lined baking sheet.
 Let them rise until just about doubled in size.
 While they rise, mix up the fillings for your kolache.
 I like to put the cream cheese mixture in a piping bag, prepare my egg wash and get my homemade jam or cinnamon sugar mixture ready.
-Once the kolache have risen, take the bottom of a jar (I’ve found a 16 ounce ball jar to work really well) and press down in the center of each kolache.
+Once the kolache have risen, take the bottom of a jar (I’ve found a 16 ounce Ball jar to work really well) and press down in the center of each kolache.
 The sides will rise up a bit and it will form an indentation for you to put the filling in.
 If using the cream cheese mixture, take your piping bag and pipe a circle on the inside of the outer edge of dough.
 Fill the center of the dough with jam or cinnamon sugar.
 Brush with egg wash and bake.

 How to Shape and Fill Klobasnek